 Tenerife attractions carnival would not exist without the stunning ladies' costumes.

 The adult Tenerife carnival queen of the mad season doesn't only receive invitations by major carnival cities.
 Fashion magazines like Elle or Vogue may open doors for her.
-Of course, her election was broadcast in television, as it is such a popular event.
-Then Tenerife females that shine like goddesses of attractions may be seen in other countries also thanks to satellites in the orbit that broadcast the election galas everywhere.
+Tenerife females that shine like goddesses of attractions may be seen in other countries also thanks to satellites in the orbit that broadcast the election galas everywhere.

-The design for carnival queen and Comparsa dresses and headgear has been a proud tradition in Tenerife for many decades.
-Now, there even is an academy where foreigners are welcome to learn.
+The design for carnival queen and Comparsa dresses including headgear has been a proud tradition in Tenerife for many decades.
+Now, there even is an academy in Santa Cruz where foreigners are welcome to learn.

-The disguise fiestas were forbidden when General Franco had the say in Spain.
-However, Tenerife attractions carnival were still a force to be reckoned with.
-They survived underground with the Murgas and fiestas del invierno.
-But that is a long story...
+Everything changed when General Franco had the say all over Spain.
+However, Tenerife attractions carnival survived underground as a force to be reckoned with thanks to the Murgas and Fiestas del Invierno.
 The wish for freedom of speech which is still so important to the Fufa of Nifu Nifa, to the Fregolinos as well as to many other Murga groups was not to be given up.
 In 1979 when the dictator was gone, carnival costume parades returned to the streets as colorful as before Franco and the first private companies started to support a total re-organization.
 Nowadays already by November, a new yearly theme or motto is chosen for the Tenerife disguise season.

-A good example of Tenerife Carnival history of 1920. with masqueraded ladies of Los Realejos with their very unusual hats.
+Displayed below is a good example of Tenerife Carnival history of 1920 with masqueraded ladies of Los Realejos with their very unusual hats.